Welcome!

 19 December 2024

 We contributed to an initiative on suggesting a data format for T-matrices in light scattering.
-The article has just been published in the Journal of Quantitative Spectroscopy and Radiative Transfer.

 Published article (open access)